 ALWAYS ensure lamp covers are removed from flash heads before turning on.
 The black plastic covers are for protection only.
 They will begin to melt once the light is turned on and begins to heat up.

 NEVER place flammable materials near lights.
 This includes placing lights too close to walls, ceilings, flags and backdrops.
+Also check that softbox diffusers aren’t touching the lamps.

 NEVER leave lights on and unattended.